Ed-Pavlov/Binstate/README.md

 ### Relaying arguments
-#### Relaying arguments attached to a state through states upon activation
+#### Relaying arguments attached to a state upon activation

          builder
            .DefineState(SomeState)
-           .OnEnter<string>(...) // argument passed to the 'enter' action is 'attached' to the state .AddTransition(SomeEvent, AnotherState)
+           .OnEnter<string>(...) // argument passed to 'Raise' mtehod is passed to the 'enter' action and is 'attached' to the state
+           .AddTransition(SomeEvent, AnotherState)

          builder